 This is what you want when you’re getting started.
 A blog roll (not to be confused with a Spicy Tuna Sushi roll) is simply a list of all of the blog posts you have written starting from newest to oldest.

-During my first 6 months of blogging, I started with a simple blog roll.
 After I had enough content built out, I started to break everything into categories and then transitioned to a static Homepage like you see below:

 Money Peach Home Page